Technology Demos

 Optimization of Self-healing Fiber-reinforced Polymer-matrix Composites via Convolutional Neural Network

-Presenter: Dr. Jason Patrick
+Presenters: Dr. Jason Patrick and Jack Turicek

 Project: WP21-1240